Tech Made Simple

 Accuweather maps show a radar map of the New York area.

-If you’re looking for the best at-a-glance short-term local forecast, AccuWeather is the best.
+AccuWeather is the best if you’re looking for the best at-a-glance short-term local forecast.
 The site has a clean (though ad-supported) interface and gets you in and out armed with exactly what you need for the day.

 Weather Underground local forecast page with the current temperature, high and low temperatures, feels like temperature, wind speed and gusts, precipitation forecast.
 Below are show forecasts for Today, Tonight and Tomorrow with the temperature, chance of precipitation and a short description of the forecast.

-If you need to now the weather on the top of a ski mountain, along the coast where you will be boating, or near a field for your son's afternoon soccer game, Weather Underground is the best choice for you.
+Weather Underground is the best choice if you need to know the weather on the top of a ski mountain, along the coast where you will be boating, or near a field for your son's afternoon soccer game.
 The site will automatically pull from weather stations near your current location, but you can select Change next to the weather station name and select any station from its database of more than 250,000 sites.
 I've used the feature to check the conditions at the top of the mountain when skiing and the forecast for the tiny island where we vacation in Maine.
 In many locations, especially more rural areas, Weather Underground is ranked highly by Forecast Watch.

 Finding your local forecast is as easy as allowing the site to see your location and pull up the nearest station, or you can search for your city.
 If you regularly check the weather in a variety of locations, you can create a Favorite Cities list.
 Your local forecast will show the forecast for the day and local radar.
 Weather advisories show up in a bar at the top of the page.